AnyChart/docs.anychart.com/Gantt_Chart_NEW/Project_Chart.md

 #### As Table

 If you organize data **as a table**, use the `parent` data field  to set the hierarchical relationships between items.
-If an item is a child, specify the `id` value of the parent.
+For each child item, specify the `id` value of its parent as the value of this field.
 The parent of a root item should be set to `null`.

 This sample shows how to set data with two roots as a table: